Bloom Filters in Adversarial Environments: Introduction

 \paragraph{Bloom Filters in Adversarial Environments.} The approximate set membership problem deals with succinct representations of a set $S$ of elements from a large universe $U$, where the price for succinctness is allowing some errors.
 A data structure solving this problem is required to answer queries in the following manner: for any $x \in S$ it should always answer `Yes', and for any $x \notin S$ it should answer `Yes' only with small probability.
-The latter are called \emph{false positive} errors.
+False responses for $x \notin S$ are called \emph{false positive} errors.

-The study of the approximate set membership problem began with Bloom's 1970 paper \cite{Bloom70space}, introducing the so called ``Bloom filter'', which provided a simple and elegant solution to the problem.
+The study of the approximate set membership problem began with Bloom's 1970 paper \cite{Bloom70}, introducing the so-called ``Bloom filter'', which provided a simple and elegant solution to the problem.
 (The term ``Bloom filter" may refer to Bloom's original construction, but we use it to denote any construction solving the problem.)
 The two major advantages of Bloom filters are: (i) they use significantly less memory (as opposed to storing $S$ precisely) and (ii) they have very fast query time (even constant query time).
 Over the years, Bloom filters have been found to be extremely useful and practical in various areas.
-Some main examples are distributed systems \cite{ZhuJW04}, networking \cite{DharmapurikarKSL04}, databases~\cite{Mullin90}, spam filtering~\cite{YanC06,LiZ06}, web caching~\cite{FanCAB00}, streaming algorithms~\cite{NaorY13,DengR06} and security~\cite{ManberW94,ZhangG08}.
-For a survey about Bloom filters and their applications see~\cite{Broder02networkapplications} and a more recent one~\cite{TarkomaRL12}.
+Some primary examples are distributed systems \cite{ZhuJW04}, networking \cite{DharmapurikarKSL04}, databases~\cite{Mullin90}, spam filtering~\cite{YanC06,LiZ06}, web caching~\cite{FanCAB00}, streaming algorithms~\cite{NaorY15,DengR06} and security~\cite{ManberW94,ZhangG08}.
+For a survey about Bloom filters and their applications see~\cite{BroderM03} and a more recent one~\cite{TarkomaRL12}.